 Black also has a few acting roles to his credit, and he has been married to actress/singer Lisa Hartman since 1991.
 She sang backing vocals on his last #1 hit, "When I Said I Do".

 * AdvertisedExtra: Lisa Hartman Black got chart credit on "When I Said I Do" entirely for singing a backing vocal.

 * ChristmasSongs: ''Looking for Christmas'' in 1995 produced chart entries in "'Til Santa's Gone" and "The Kid".
 The former continued to re-chart every Christmas until 2000, when ''Billboard'' changed the country charts to disallow re-entries of Christmas songs.
 The album was re-issued in 2004 via Equity with two new tracks.

 * EpicInstrumentalOpener: The 48-second harmonica solo that launches "State of Mind".

 * GettingCrapPastTheRadar: "You're the only lock that's made to fit my key" in "Straight from the Factory".

-* HappyRain: "Like the Rain", in which he sings that he's "falling for you now just like the rain".
+* HappyRain: "Like the Rain", in which he says that he never liked the rain until he walked through it with his lover, and now he's "falling for [her] just like the rain".

 * LeavingFoodForSanta: "'Til Santa's Gone (I Just Can't Wait)".
 Hint: It was originally called "'Til Santa's Gone (Milk and Cookies)".